- 18 years of age or above

 - Contact Vanessa Hausmann in the Smeal Office of International Programs for more information.

-Students will be enrolled in IB 399 / ACCTG 399 for 3 credits.
+Students will be enrolled in IB 399 / ACCTG 399 for 3 credits OR IB 399 for 3 credits.
+Students will be able to express their preference, and will be placed into a course by Smeal College of Business.

-• IB 399 / ACCTG 399: Old World Innovations and their Influence on Modern Business Systems (3 credits)
+- IB 399 / ACCTG 399: Old World Innovations and their Influence on Modern Business Systems (3 credits) with Scott Collins

 Students are required to take one of the prescribed courses listed above as participants on the program.
 The Education Abroad Office will register you for this course.
 To determine how this course will fit into your degree requirements, you will need to work with your academic adviser.
 Suggested tips: